noloader/build-llvm/README.md

 You can also delete `BUILD_SCRIPT_SOURCE_DIR` and `BUILD_SCRIPT_BUILD_DIR` after installation.

+# libc++

+The libcxx and libcxxabi recipes are currently broken.
+There's a problem with a missing symbol called __thread_local_data().
+We don't know how to work around it, and our LLVM mailing list questions have not been answered.
+Also see https://stackoverflow.com/q/53356172/608639.

 # Building CMake

 LLVM requires CMake 2.12 or higher.
 You can use `build-cmake.sh` to update CMake if needed.
 The script builds in the `cmake_build` directory and installs itself at `$HOME/cmake`.
 You can change the variables by editing the top of the script.